trustrachel/pycon-2014-talk/abstract.md

 OUTLINE
 -------

+0. About me

-1. Introduction (5 min)
+1. The Really Quick Overview of Flask (5 min)
-	* About me
+		* A really sweet marriage of WSGI (Werzeug) and templating (Jinja)
 	 	* The promise of Flask - lightweight, free to be you.
 Here's a toolkit, now go build
  		* The bane of Flask - no batteries included.
 Here's a toolkit, now go build

-2. Flask is meant for tinkering, aka Flask architecture in 5 min (5min)
-	* What the heck is a WSGI, Werzeug and Jinja?
-	* Flask has blueprints
-	* Flask has hooks (and subclassing)
+ 		* It's a toolkit for HTTP, designed with extensibility in mind
+ 		* Show sample app

+2. The Really Quick Overview of Flask Architecture (5 min)
+		* Globals - g, request, and other ways to stash and grab data
+		* Blueprints - bundles of application components, useful for bolting on separate code
+		* Signals - we'll call you when we hear something
-	* Flask has signals
+		* Hooks - Flask has tons of 'em
-	* or even monkeypatching (eeeeeevil)
+		* Subclassing - it's designed for it

-3. Flask-FeatureFlags - a basic extension (10min)
+3. A practical example - Flask-FeatureFlags (10min)
 	* adds feature flagging to Flask in ~100 LOC
 	* It's tiny, but covers a lot:
 		- It uses signals to hook into request lifecycle
-		- It stores functions in the global variable g
+		- Stashes functions in the global variable g
-		- Exposes decorators to customize view behavior
+		- Provides decorators to customize view behavior
 		- Customizes Jinja
-		- It even supports Python 3 (with a bit of extra code)
+		- It even supports Python 3!

-5. Pushing the Envelope (5min)
+4. Pushing the Envelope (5min)
 	* Hooking into SQLAlchemy (see Flask-FeatureFlags contrib library or Flask-DebugToolbar)
 	* Rework Flask's entire view system: Flask-Classy
-	* Add raptors (Flask-Raptor)
+	* Add raptors (Flask-Raptor) <-- need better example, this is silly
-	* other libraries as I have time
+	* or even monkeypatching (eeeeeevil)

-6. Go forth and expand: http://flask.pocoo.org/docs/extensiondev/
+5. Go forth and expand: http://flask.pocoo.org/docs/extensiondev/

-7. Questions (5min)
+6. Questions (5min)

 ADDITIONAL NOTES
 -----------------